flintinatux/puddles/docs/API.md

 - String `hashPath` <br/>
   Path prepended by the value of `p.route.prefix`.

 The router created by `p.route` uses a routing strategy triggered by the `hashchange` event.
-This means that all of your links must have `href` attributes prefixed by the value of `p.route.prefix`, which defaults to `#!` (mostly for [tradition](https://webmasters.googleblog.com/2015/10/deprecating-our-ajax-crawling-scheme.html)).
+This means that all of your links must have `href` attributes prefixed by `#!` (the traditional [hashbang](https://webmasters.googleblog.com/2015/10/deprecating-our-ajax-crawling-scheme.html)).
 Of course you could just always remember to prefix your own route links, but calling `p.href()` is sometimes simpler to remember.

 ```js
 const p = require('puddles')